-NORD gratefully acknowledges Christina Lam, MD, FAAP, FACMG, Assistant Professor, Biochemical Genetics, Division of Genetic Medicine, Department of Pediatrics, University of Washington and Seattle Children’s Hospital, and the NGLY1 Foundation, for assistance in the preparation of this report.
+NORD gratefully acknowledges Christina Lam, MD, FACMG, Assistant Professor, Biochemical Genetics, Division of Genetic Medicine, Department of Pediatrics, University of Washington and Seattle Children’s Hospital, and CDG CARE, for assistance in the preparation of this report.

 Although researchers have been able to establish a clear syndrome with characteristic or “core” symptoms, much about the disorder is not fully understood.
 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disorder prevent physicians from developing a complete picture of associated symptoms and prognosis.
 As researchers learn more about the disorder, the potential spectrum or specific pattern of symptoms will be clearer.
 Therefore, it is important to note that every child is unique and that an individual child may not have all the symptoms discussed below.